YashasviBhatt/Loan-Approval-Prediction/README.md

 2. Thirdly, we divide the _features_ and _label_ into seperate _dataframes_.
 3. Now, after creating the separate dataframes for features and label, we split them into _training_ and _testing_ sets.
 4. The _training set_ is used to train the _model_ using several types of classifiers like **Decision Tree Classifier**, **Logistic Regression**, **K-Nearest Neighbor Classifier**, **Random Forest Classifier**.
 5. The **Accuracy Score** for each and every model is then analyzed and a plot is plotted to see which model best fits the data.
-And by the analysis it was found out that **Random Forest Classifier** has the h9ighest accuracy score and thus should be used for further processing.<br><br><br>
+And by the analysis it was found out that **Random Forest Classifier** has the highest accuracy score and thus should be used for further processing.<br><br><br>

 **I have used Kaggle Dataset on Loan Approval Prediction and you can download the dataset from [here](https://www.kaggle.com/ninzaami/loan-predication).**